havess/daudit/README.md

 Need to install the dependencies that generate image files
 1. `$ npm install -g electron@1.8.4 orca`
 2. `$ pip3 install psutil requests`
+3. `$ pip3 install plotly`

+NOTE: step 1 might not work, there are other ways to install Electron's Orca through conda